Analysis | A reverse fact-check from Trump and his supporters about ‘tear gas’ falls apart

 Trump, of course, loved these defenses.
 He amplified Murtaugh's statement and shared Hemingway's article multiple times.
 He even praised her in an interview with Fox News host Brian Kilmeade, calling Hemingway “a real reporter, a great journalist.”
 That was in contrast to the media who reported on the use of tear gas, who are “corrupt and they're fake."

-Fox News, somewhat surprisingly, didn't bring up the controversy very much.
-That may be in part because the network also didn't cover the clearing of the protesters very much either.
+Fox News, somewhat surprisingly, didn’t bring up the controversy very much.
+That may be in part because the network also didn’t cover the clearing of the protesters very much.
 On Fox Business, though, perennial Trump fan Lou Dobbs bashed the media for accusing the government of deploying tear gas.

 After reading the Park Police statement, Dobbs summarized the situation earlier this week.

-Note: Update: On Friday afternoon, the National Park Service released a statement on behalf of the acting chief of the Park Police addressing Delgado’s interview.
-It simply reiterated the original statement.